TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 ### Via HACS

-1. Open HACS in Home Assistant → Integrations → Custom Repositories.
+1. Open HACS in Home Assistant and go to **Integrations → Custom Repositories**.
-2. Enter your GitHub repository URL, select *Integration*, then click **Add**.
-3. Search for **Horticulture-Assistant**, and click **Install**.
+2. Add this repository URL as a custom integration.
-4. Restart Home Assistant when prompted.
+3. Install **Horticulture-Assistant** from the list and restart Home Assistant when prompted.

 ### Manual Installation